 |

-it can be reasonably assumed what choices
+it can no longer be assumed what choices will

-given, often without even being asked). |
+given, often without even being asked), by

 General

-Practitioners usually handle the overall direction
+usually handle the overall direction of the Death

-the advent of hospice societies and palliative
+advent of hospice societies and palliative care

-(and most people, though not all,
+most people, though not all, would prefer to),

-range/kinds of care (particularly
+care (particularly the non-medical

-the non-medical ones) in all local areas
+ones) in all local areas of the country.

 a result, there may not be anyone except

-perhaps a solitary caregiver
+perhaps a solitary carer

 who fully understands the whole situation surrounding